NovusEdge/c-learning-journey/day_002/README.md

 Always remember, a programming is just yet another tool in the tool-belt of the programmer.

-## Compilers, Intepreters Loaders, and Linkers.
+## Compilers, Interpreter Loaders, and Linkers.

 ***Definition***: _A compiler is a piece of software that translates high-level code into machine code._